anyosa/ExpCandy/pages/index.md

 - You can also have an agenda for the meeting to avoid fogetting topics you want to talk about.
 - If you wonder what is expected of a PhD from the point of view of a supervisor you can check content oriented to supervisors like [this guide](https://www.ithinkwell.com.au/ebooks/ebook-supervising-phd-students).

+### Productivity

+- 2 minutes rule: If you can do it in two minutes, do it!
+- Found your own productivity workflow.
+Check todoist's [blog](https://blog.doist.com/) to have a better idea about these workflows.

 ## Resources

 ### Templates